 Due to prolonged feelings of emptiness, depression, and anxiety, as well as the challenges that come with unstable relationships and self-image, many individuals with BPD use drugs or alcohol to cope.
 The impulsivity that comes with BPD can further fuel addiction by making these individuals more likely to abuse substances, go on binges, and be unable to control their substance use.

 Using drugs and alcohol to cope is a temporary solution.
-Substances may be able to temporarily ease symptoms of BPD, drug or alcohol addiction will only make BPD worse by exacerbating symptoms of instability and impulsivity.
+Substances may be able to temporarily ease symptoms of BPD but drug and alcohol addiction will only make BPD worse by exacerbating symptoms of instability and impulsivity.

 Borderline personality disorder and addiction also have many shared risk factors, including genetics, family history, brain chemistry, environment, and past experiences.
 These risk factors can increase the likelihood of both BPD and substance abuse in individuals.
 Studies have found that people with BPD tend to have more severe addictions than people without this comorbidity.[2]